gqmaguirejr/Canvas-tools/README.md

 ### Note
 Requires that you have a KTH_API key
+Adjuste the program for the current value returned from KTH Profile API, as it does not have a 'path' part any longer.

 If you do not have an KTH_API key, then it guesses:
 ```bash